 I will write about research and my ideas and thoughts in my blog mostly in Finnish, to popularize the research and the way of thinking based on it.
 In English I write more about research itself, for international audiences.
 I have earlier studied emotions in the context of digital games, and still publish something on that field as well from time to time.

-I call my research as affect psychology (sometimes of morality), and it is based strongly on the following:
+I call my research as affect psychology (sometimes affect psychology of morality or of politics), and it is based strongly on the following:

 - The majority of what humans do is produced by nonconscious processes.
 We do not know (and in many cases, we cannot directly know) why we act, feel, or think like we do.